tj-wells/coti-docker-method/README.md

 # Docker Guide

-If you're not familiar with Docker, I wrote a more beginner-friendly guide, which is available [here](https://docker.guides.coticommunity.com).
+If you're not familiar with Docker, a more beginner-friendly guide is available [here](https://docker.guides.coticommunity.com).

 If you have used Docker before, the instructions below should be enough to run your node.